-Segmentation variable Examples of vari- ables measured Comments

-Industry Which industries that buy this

-product should we focus us?

-Company size What size companies should we

-Demographics Location focus on?

-What geographical areas should

-we focus on?

-Operating variables Technology User/non-user status Customer capa- bilities What customer technologies should we focus on?
-Should we focus on heavy, medium or light users or non- users?
+Segmentation Examples of Comments variable variables measured Demographics Industry Which industries that buy this product should we focus us?
+Company sizeLocation What size companies should we focus on?
+What geographical areas should we focus on?
+Operating variables Technology What customer technologies should we focus on?
+User/non-user statusCustomer capabilities Should we focus on heavy, medium or light users or non-users?
 Should we focus on customers needing many or few services?
-Purchasing approaches Organization Power structure Nature of existing relationship General purchase policies Purchasing crite- ria Should we focus on companies with centralized or decentral- ized purchasing?
-Should we focus on engineering or finance or marketing -domi- nated companies?
-Should we focus on companies with which we already have strong relationships or just go after the most desirable compa- nies?
+Purchasing approaches Organization Should we focus on companies with centralized or decentralized purchasing? approaches Power structure Should we focus on engineering or finance or marketing -dominated Nature of existing relationship companies?
+Should we focus on companies with General purchase policies which we already have strong relationships or just go after the most Purchasing criteria desirable companies?
 Should we go after companies that prefer leasing?
 Service contracts?
 Systems purchases?
 Sealed bidding?
 Should we focus on companies that are seeking Quality?
-Ser- vice?
+Service?
 Price?
-Situational factors Urgency Specific application Size of order Should we focus on companies that need quick delivery or service?
-Should we focus on certain ap- plications of our product rather than all applications?
-Should we focus on small or large orders?

-Buyer-seller simi- Should we focus on companies

-larity whose people and value are

-- Attitudes toward similar to ours?

-Personal char- risk Should we focus on risk-taking
+Situational Urgency Should we focus on companies that need factors Specific quick delivery or service?
+Should we focus on certain applications of application our product rather than all applications?
+Size of order Should we focus on small or large orders?
+Personal Buyer-seller Should we focus on companies whose characteristics similarity people and value are similar to ours?
+Attitudes toward Should we focus on risk-taking or risk- risk avoiding customers?
+Loyalty Should we focus on companies that show high loyalty to their suppliers?

-acteristics - Loyalty or risk-avoiding customers?

-Should we focus on companies

-that show high loyalty to their

-suppliers?